sahilraikar/Consumer-Loan-Assistant-Project/README.md

 # Consumer-Loan-Assistant-Project
-This is our Object Oriented Programming Laboratory Project.
-This project based on java GUI and file store system in java.
-This is simple project using Awt class.
+This is an Object Oriented Programming Project.
+This project is based on java GUI, file store system in java and Awt class.